engineering87/SharpSamples/README.md

 # SharpSamples
-Repository that contains several examples regarding Microsoft .NET and .NET Core framework
+Repository that contains several examples regarding Microsoft .NET and .NET Core framework.

 ## What do i find?

 The repository contains a series of .NET and .NET Core samples, under MIT license for use and consumption of any developer.
+New projects will be added periodically.

+## Repository structure

+The repository contains various projects including the solution and the README file.

 ## Contributing